ubccr/ccrdocs/pages/howto/containerization.md

 Because we cannot build our own Apptainer images on HPC systems, we must instead bring our images over from another location.
 Pulling images from public repositories is often the easiest method of using a containerized application.

-We can use the `apptainer pull` command to remotely download our chosen image file and convert it to the Apptainer `.sif` format.
+We can use the `singularity pull` command to remotely download our chosen image file and convert it to the Apptainer `.sif` format.
 The command requires the container registry we would like to use, followed by the repository’s name:

 ```
-apptainer pull <localname>.sif <container-registry>://<repository-name>
+singularity pull <localname>.sif <container-registry>://<repository-name>
 ```

 Where `<localname>.sif` is the name you choose for the Apptainer image.